Portfolio Diversification and Asset Allocation

 Asset Classes

 There are asset classes to consider in addition to the typical stock and bond portfolios that most investors own.
 Institutional investors in Canada and across the world commonly use private equity, absolute returns strategies, such as hedge funds and private credit or private debt; commodities; precious metals; cash; and possibly cryptocurrencies.
+These asset types are often evaluated as part of a broader wealth management strategy to improve diversification and long-term outcomes.

 There are some other asset classes that are good, but perhaps we cannot get exposure through liquid investment vehicles or with sufficiently low enough minimum investment amounts for non-institutional clients.
 They include infrastructure, farmland, rough diamonds, art and direct ownership of real estate.
 They should also be considered depending on the size of the portfolio.